 Springfield

 A converted Springfield church just off Main Street serves as a large beer hall with a spacious beer garden.
 With multiple food vendors and cheerful conviviality, PublicHouse is reminiscent of the friendly, German beer hall experience.
 Its long tables, colorful stained-glass windows and soaring ceilings create the perfect vibe.
-Order a frothy mug of fresh hop brews and join in their Oktoberfest weekend, September 15-17.
+Order a frothy mug of fresh hop brews and join in their Oktoberfest weekend.

 beergarden.